 Implementing a 3rd party distribution system in emerging markets can be a challenging undertaking.
-Below are a number reasons why distributors in emerging markets fail, and warning sign to look for.
+Below are some reasons why distributors in emerging markets fail, and warning signs to look for.

 Distribution cost– Often, new management fails to understand the true cost to serve.
-On a recent project in East Africa, I was struck by the fact that distributors are expected to cover a large territory, but nobody in the organization took the time to determine the true cost to serve the total customer base.
-In the end, service levels dropped off and the distributor only focused on the profitable segment of the market.
-As one distributor put it, “we can go but where is the margin?”.
+On a recent project in East Africa, I was struck by the fact that distributors are expected to cover a large territory, but nobody in the organisation took the time to determine the true cost to serve the total customer base.
+In the end, service levels dropped off, and the distributor only focused on the profitable segment of the market.
+As one distributor put it, “we can go, but where is the margin?”
 Putting pressure on distribution partners to reduce cost is one thing, but when service partners fail, it can have a severe effect on the whole supply chain.

 Design – Poor model design can severely affect productivity.
 In 2010 we ran a distribution benchmarking assessment in South and East Africa for a beverage company.
-We conducted time studies to get a better understanding of value adding and non-value adding activities.
+We conducted time studies to get a better understanding of value-adding and non-value adding activities.
 We also wanted to get a better understanding of which activities and processes needed to be streamlined or eliminated to reduce time and costs.
 During our assessment, the time studies indicated long travel time for peri-urban entrepreneurs to and from bank branches.
-The supplier required money upfront, prior to delivery.
-Unfortunately due to limited bank branches, entrepreneurs spent excessive time on banking activities.
+The supplier required money upfront before delivery.
+Unfortunately, due to limited bank branches, entrepreneurs spent excessive time on banking activities.
 A simple rethink of the payment system eliminated a lot of travel time that was normally wasted.

 Development – Finding the right distribution partners with the right skills is challenging.
 However, in many cases, distribution roll-outs are bundled together with support in terms of training, account development and business modelling.
 Without the necessary support and development, many distributors will fail.